FAIRsharing/json-schema-tools/README.md

 <br/> The specification provides a powerful mechanism (the ```$ref``` keyword) to create links between schemas called references.
 An easy to understand example is the relationship between an ```Organization``` and a ```Perso``` through
 the ```employee``` property.
 In some rare cases, an employee could also be another organization or even both at the same time (a single self-employed person hired as a service provider through his own company).
 JSON-Schema supports these types of relationships through the use of the ```anyOf```, ```oneOf``` and ```allOf``` keywords.
-<br/> These references give the ability to create very complex oriented graphs (possibly cyclic ones, see [below](#optional-identify-circularity-in-schemas)) where each
+<br/> These references give the ability to create very complex oriented graphs (possibly cyclic ones, where each
 vertices is a _schema_ and each edge a _relationship between two schemas_.
 In this documentation we will refer to these interconnected structures as **networks**.